All Episodes

 We don't know the backstory to that.

-Like, I'm not gonna.
+Like, I'm not a big thing too.

 It's weird.

-And either way, it's better than two years of the Democratic agenda, in my opinion.
+By the way, it's better than two years of the Democratic agenda, in my opinion.

-Um it benefits them, it benefits the elite, it benefits the rich, but it also takes advantage of the naivety of the poor and not realizing what's going on.
+It benefits the rich, but it also takes advantage of the naivety of the poor and not realizing what's going on.

 So it is what it is.

-Like I can sit here and I even said I said this, I'm like, dude, if I was being a jerk, I would be pro-lockdown.
+I'm like, dude, if I was being a jerk, I would be pro-lockdown.

 I own an internet company and a grocery company.

-Like I crushed it during the lockdowns.
+Like, I crushed it during the lockdowns.

-I'm anti-lockdown, I'm pro-freedom because I want what's best for my country.
+I'm pro-freedom because I want what's best for my country.

 Now, small business owners, you better vote Republican.